slamora/brackets-wiki/Preview-Images-Research.md

     * _[pthiess] I do agree there might be some hidden work or potential to break extensions in case the extension tries to alter the immutable document._
 * extra work to maintain EditorManager.focusEditor
 * Documents class gains in complexity, no separation of concerns for text and image documents, seems harder to maintain if new editors are added, i.e. image editors, hex editor, ...
+* Find, Replace, QuickOpen UI needs to be disabled, unless we feel ok with the clutter.

 ###  Non modal image viewer in place of the text editor backed by a custom document
 _Also known as the original proposal_ - based on the discussion and outline [here](https://github.com/adobe/brackets/pull/4492)